2015 FIFA U-20 World Cup

 The 2015 FIFA U-20 World Cup was the twentieth edition of the FIFA U-20 World Cup since its inception in 1977 as the FIFA World Youth Championship.
 The competition took place for the first time in New Zealand, the third time on Oceanian soil after Australia staged the 1981 and 1993 editions.
 A total of 52 matches were played in seven host cities.

 During the first meeting of the local organising committee in January 2013, provisional dates of 19 June to 11 July were given towards hosting of games, with a final decision on stadiums and cities originally meant to be taken in February 2013.
 Two more postponements then followed.

 France, the 2013 champions, were unable to defend their title as they failed to reach the final round of the UEFA qualifying tournament.
 In doing so, they became the fourth consecutive incumbent title holder to fail to qualify for the subsequent tournament.

-Serbia won the final against Brazil 2–1, becoming the first team representing the country to win a FIFA competition title since their independence from Yugoslavia and the dissolution of Serbia and Montenegro.
+Serbia won the final against Brazil 2–1, becoming the first team representing the country to win a FIFA competition title since the breakup of Yugoslavia and the dissolution of Serbia and Montenegro.
 Yugoslavia previously won the 1987 FIFA World Youth Championship.